H&R Block's discounted tax software includes a bonus on your refund

-Amazon has H&R Block Tax Software Deluxe + State 2018 on sale for $22.99, which is the best price we've seen on Amazon since Black Friday.
-This deal is only available on the PC download as the Mac version is currently $31.
+Amazon has H&R Block Tax Software Deluxe + State 2018 on sale for $22.49, which is the best price we've seen for it on Amazon.
+The price did drop to $23 last week in a deal that only lasted a few days before rising again to $35.
+This deal is only available on the PC download with the Mac version not seeing the same discount.
 Compared to other retailers, like Newegg, that sell this software, Amazon has an extra incentive of a 5% bonus on your federal refund if you choose to get it in the form of an Amazon gift card.

 The software is ideal for homeowners and investors.
 It includes step-by-step instructions and details on all available credits and deductions.
 You can easily itemize deductions, access expert advice, and report assistance on income from things like stock options, real estate, and retirement.
 You'll be able to quickly import the documents you need, like your W-2 and last year's tax return.
 You get five free federal e-files for your personal return along with unlimited federal preparation and printing.
 The included state taxes program is usually $40 on its own.